ivandisi/react-native-netscan-android/README.md

 const result = await NetScan.scanOpenUDPPorts(IP,timeout);
 ```

+Note, on some low end device, it could be necessary add android:largeHeap="true" in the Manifest

-This project use stealthcopter AndroidNetworkTools, for more information https://github.com/stealthcopter/AndroidNetworkTools
+This project use my forked repo of stealthcopter AndroidNetworkTools, for more information https://github.com/stealthcopter/AndroidNetworkTools